 Tarrant County is an "urban county entitlement" comprised of a 30-city consortium for 2021-2023.
 The following cities form the consortium: Azle, Bedford, Benbrook, Blue Mound, Burleson, Colleyville, Crowley, Dalworthington Gardens, Euless, Everman, Forest Hill, Grapevine, Haltom City, Haslet, Hurst, Keller, Kennedale, Lakeside, Lake Worth, Mansfield, North Richland Hills, Pantego, Richland Hills, River Oaks, Saginaw, Sansom Park, Southlake, Watauga, Westworth Village, and White Settlement.
 Automatic renewal of 2024-2026 urban county re-certifications will occur summer 2023 with each of the 30 cities having an option to opt out of the consortium and other cities may opt to join.
+Letters to each city/town were mailed and emailed May 4, 2023.
 We anticipate City of Pelican Bay to join the consortium in 2023.
 Tarrant County has a joint administrative agreement with four entitlement cities to manage and administer the cities CDBG funds.